 C. Testing and Runtime problem determination morph, giving way to log based testing and analysis, and opportunity to correlate runtime incidents with code.
 With such short life cycles iterations, there is a much greater chance that a problem in production is caused by a new code commit.

 3. Data driven analytics across the life cycle: Development in the cloud provides opportunity to collect and analyze data across the life cycle from code commit, to build, and runtime.
 How to leverage the data for better/faster PD, and for ensuring quality, security and compliance is an open area of research.
 We currently investigate applying machine learning (cognitive) techniques to analyze the data.

 4. New approach to Security and Compliance (DevSecOps).
 Security and Compliance are conceived as conflicting with agility.
 We need a new approach integrating analysis and checks into the DevOps pipeline in order to guarantee security and compliance without negatively affecting speed of delivery.

 Microservices are a set of principles for cloud native development (including loose coupling and failure resiliency).
-In 2016, we delivered Amalgam8 which is our own Microservice fabric: Polyglot, with rich control of layer 7 routing rules across Microservices.
-This fabric provides a set of APIs that can now be leveraged to collect data (such as communication latency, protocols, transactions, etc) and to affect data (by changing the communication patterns between Microservices).
-Using this powerful control point we are now ready to provide the next level of powerful tools for cloud native development to enable A/B testing and hypothesis driven development, better resiliency and vulnerability testing.
+In 2016, we open sourced Amalgam8, one of the first Microservice fabrics: Polyglot, with rich control of layer 7 routing rules across Microservices.
+We then combined forces with Google and Lyft to announce and open source the very successful service fabric called istio in 2017.
+This fabric provides a set of APIs that can now be leveraged to collect data for visibility (such as communication latency, protocols, transactions, etc) and to control traffic (by changing the communication patterns between Microservices).
+Using this powerful control point we are now ready to provide the next level of powerful tools for cloud native development to enable A/B testing and hypothesis driven development, better resiliency and security.